Abhishekbhat04/book1/README.md

 Step 5: Run the Docker Container docker run -p 8080:80 -d my-apache-server

+6th
+ Add a "String Parameter" named GIT_REPO_URL and set its default value to your Git repository URL.
 Step 4: Configure Build Steps

 # Remove the existing container if it exists